ypriverol/os-proteomics/manuscript.md

 Merely the fact that a piece of software is open-source does not necessarily mean that everyone can use it without financial cost.
 Instead, OSS can be commercialized in a number of different ways depending on the owner's goals and principles.
 Here, we intend for commercialization to refer to any process by which OSS is monetized, regardless of whether it remains part of an academic lab, is developed by a company, or is spun-out into its own startup.
 In fact, we would argue that healthy OSS projects must be financially supported by methods such charitable means, grants, or commercialization, in order for the development of the project to be sustainable.
+[DSK: I'm unsure if this is completely true - the main thing missing here is donated labor, which can be volunteers, but more typically is staff from companies or research institutions who are putting their time into the project because it supports their institutions' work (or perhaps specific projects.)]
 Here, we discuss a few commercialization models that have become popular with OSS, which try to strike a balance between supporting openness and supporting future development.
 It is worth noting that these strategies are not necessarily mutually exclusive.